kiwi2kiwi/Hebbian/README.md

 Neurons:
   - Processing neurons are scattered randomly in a distribution between output (Interactive) and input (Perceptive) neurons
   - has connections to other neurons (Axons)
-  - when a neuron is depolarized with a signal it sends the signal to all other axons
+  - when a neuron is depolarized with a signal it sends the signal to all other axons.
   - the depolarization of a neuron does not disappear after one tick but decays in a short time.
     This short time window provides the ability for other adjacent neurons to further depolarize this neuron.